 – Public Wi-Fi mindset: On public networks, rely on CyberGhost for Edge to help maintain privacy and protect sensitive activities like banking or shopping.

-Security and privacy considerations for Edge users
+Security and privacy considerations for Edge users How to turn off vpn on your hp laptop a complete guide 2026

 – WebRTC leaks: WebRTC can reveal your real IP. enabling WebRTC protection within the extension mitigates this risk.